BharathKumarReddy2103/Docker/Docker Terminology & Lifecycle/Docker Terminology & Lifecycle.md

 **Introduction**

-Welcome to the **Docker** guide This repository is designed to help you understand Docker fundamentals, from basic concepts to advanced usage.
+Welcome to the **Docker** guide.
+This repository is designed to help you understand Docker fundamentals, from basic concepts to advanced usage.

 This guide covers: